javierriveracastro/betteroll-swade/README.md

 ![Attribute card floating](docs/Attribute_card_floating.png)

-* Click on any of the squared numbers after the word `Modifier` to add or substract the number from the total roll.
+* Click on any of the squared numbers after the word `Modifier` to add or subtract the number from the total roll.
 * Click on the squared numbers after TN to change the Target Number (Difficulty) of the roll
 * Click on More options to expand a small form to add your own modifier or target number.

 ![Attribute card more options](docs/Attribute_car_more_options.png)

 Finally, you can click in the big buttons to roll the attribute.
-If you use the smaller `with bennie` button it will substract one bennie from your pool (or the master pool if you are the master and the actor has no bennies available).
+If you use the smaller `with bennie` button, it will subtract one bennie from your pool (or the master pool, if you are the master and the actor has no bennies available).

 ## Result card